Mcbencrafter/Mcbencrafter/README.md

 ## 👋 About Me
 😊 Hey there!
 My Name is Benjamin.\
 📌 I live in Germany.\
-💻 I mostly programm in java and kotlin
+💻 I mainly develop in Java and Kotlin

 ## 📜 Languages and Tools